ansible/ansible/docs/docsite/rst/playbooks_tests.rst

         - True
   tasks:

+    - debug:
-    - debug: msg="all are true!"
+        msg: "all are true!"
       when: mylist is all

+    - debug:
-    - debug: msg="at least one is true"
+        msg: "at least one is true"
       when: myotherlist is any